 Erika will customize the eyebrow shade and thickness best suited for you using a wide range of high quality hypoallergenic permanent makeup pigments and new sterilized needle sizes.
 Before she begins the procedure, she sits down and works with you to shade and shape your brows with a pencil, allowing you to agree on the best color and shape to fit your face.

 To keep discomfort to a minimum, anesthetic creams are used before and during the procedure.
 The entire process takes only 2 hours and there is no down time.
 A touch up is required once 1-3 months after initial procedure.

 Pigment retention depends on skin type, age, aftercare, sun exposure, use of certain skin products, pigments used, immune system, medications and other factors.
 Touch ups are recommended once a year to prevent natural fading.
 Note: not every skin type is ideal for hairstrokes.

 - Must not be pregnant or nursing.

-- Do not work out after the procedure.
+- No heavy exercise after the procedure.

 - Do not tan or have sunburned face.

 - Do not take Aspirin, Niacin, Vitamin E, Fish Omega Oils or IBUprofen 3 days before procedure.

 - No alcohol or sedatives on the day of the procedure.

 - No waxing or tinting 3 days before.